Last Updated: 1/27/2021

 If you've received Paycheck Protection Program (PPP) funding through the Small Business Administration (or are thinking about applying), you probably have questions about how the loan forgiveness part of the program works.
 While you’ll need to perform a payroll and expense audit to determine exactly how much of your loan is likely to be forgiven, our PPP loan forgiveness calculator can help give you a good estimation of what to expect.

-Please note that the Payroll Protection Program Flexibility Act (PPPFA) passed on June 4, 2020 extends the “Covered Period” — the timeframe used to calculate employers’ payroll expenses for forgiveness — to up to 24 weeks from the date of the loan’s origination (or December 31, 2020, whichever comes sooner).
-This article has been updated to reflect the changes outlined in the PPPFA.
+Please note that the Consolidated Appropriations Act, 2021, passed on December 27, 2020 extends the “Covered Period” — the timeframe used to calculate employers’ payroll expenses for forgiveness — to up to 24 weeks from the date of the loan’s origination.
+For first draw loans from 2020, the December 31, 2020 deadline no longer applies.

 PPP Loan Forgiveness Estimate